Support the Nordic Heritage Museum

 - There will be dedicated, state-of-the-art space for visiting exhibitions.

-which will allow us to complete the planning and permitting process.
-With less than $19M to raise for the entire project,
+opening the new Museum in early 2018, and with less than $8M to raise for the entire project,

 we are at an exciting point in the campaign; with your continued support the new Museum is within our grasp.